I3S-ESSnet/Documents/oslo-meeting/minutes.md

 * At least a flyer
 * a tutorial for the developers (for the users: a tutorial on the language is on the scope of Eurostat).
 Istat will be beta user abd codeveloper of a tutorial on Trevas.

-## Discussion on various points.

-Communication for ARC : a flyer is almost finished, a video will be made on the cooperation ARC-Relais (Manuel Soulier + quelqu'un d'Istat) ==> propose a list questions for the interview (4-5 minutes), see with Pedro

-### Year-end Hackathon
+## Year-end Hackathon

-subjects :
+Possible subjects:
-* to push on the work on architecture, the cookbook and the examples (part of the architecture work)
+* the work on architecture, the cookbook and the examples (part of the architecture work)
 * finish the deliverables
 * to precise what we want to achieve with the Lisbon workshop
 * ARC-Relais integration
 * the platform (including deployment)

-organisation : an orevall linking framework based on the presentation of architecture

-duration : 5 days ?
+Duration: 5 days ?

-where : at Istat all travels and seminaires are cancelled until the end of the year, the same in every country ?
+Where: at Istat, all travels and seminaires are cancelled until the end of the year, it is more or less the same in every country.

 ## Relais